Chemistry and Biochemistry Club

 - $20.00/key - Failure to return key(s)

-- $25.00/drawer - Failure to check out completely by deadline
+- $35.00/drawer - Failure to check out completely by deadline

 *Goggle rental is free for the first week of lab (not counting check-in)

-Students enrolled in a chemistry laboratory course at UMD should maintain a minimum of $25.00 on their UCards to cover check-in and laboratory expenses.
-If the UCard does not have sufficient funds for a necessary expenditure, the student must leave the laboratory and add sufficient funds to cover the cost
+It is suggested that, students enrolled in a chemistry laboratory course at UMD should start with a minimum of $25.00 on their UCards to cover goggle purchase and laboratory expenses.
+If the UCard does not have sufficient funds for a necessary expenditure, the student must leave the laboratory and add sufficient funds to cover any cost incurred at the stockroom.
+NO CREDIT WILL BE GIVEN BY THE STOCKROOM.